 Rabbi Jaimee Shalhevet, a native Long Islander, grew up in Sayville and graduated from Brandeis University in 2000.
 Before enrolling in Rabbinic School, she worked for Synagogue 2000 (now Synagogue 3000) and at Temple Sinai of Roslyn.
 Rabbi Shalhevet was ordained by the Hebrew Union College in May 2008 and joined North Shore Synagogue in July 2008 as our assistant rabbi and became associate rabbi in 2011.
 North Shore Synagogue was honored to promote Rabbi Shalhevet to Senior Rabbi beginning July 2015.

 Rabbi Shalhevet has a long-standing interest in composing and playing music.
-She was a senior song leader at the URJ’s Kutz Camp and has recently taken up needle pointing.
-She has a primary academic interest is Jewish mysticism.
+She was a senior song leader at the URJ’s Kutz Camp.
+She has a primary academic interest in Jewish mysticism.

 Cantor Mariel Guarrera-Ashkenazy was born and raised on the north shore of Long Island.
 She attended Skidmore College, where she studied Religion and Theater.
 After graduation, she worked with children with special needs and taught religious school at Congregation Tifereth Israel in Glen Cove.

 She earned her Masters of Religious Education from HUC-JIR NY in 2015 and continued on in their cantorial program.
 She earned her Masters of Sacred Music in 2018 and was ordained in 2019.